Skip to content

 Helius hispanicus

-The Spanish snout cranefly is largely a southern-European species.
-In Britain is is only known from two or three tiny spring fed streams running down the soft coastal cliffs at Haven Cliff just east of Axmouth harbour.
+The Spanish Snout Cranefly is largely a southern-European species.
+In Britain it’s only known from two or three tiny spring-fed streams that run down the soft coastal cliffs at Haven Cliff, just east of Axmouth harbour.

-These seepages are not currently under any obvious threat other than potentially from willow encroachment.
-However, they are very vulnerable to damage from activities such as as cliff stabilization, recreational provision, water abstraction, drainage or pollution.
+These seepages are not currently under any obvious threat other than possibly from willow encroachment.
+However, they’re very vulnerable to damage from activities such as cliff stabilization, recreation, water abstraction, drainage and pollution.

-For more details see the links in Find out more to the LNRS profile for Spanish snout and the Undercliffs fly group.
+See Find out more below for the LNRS profile for the Spanish Snout Cranefly and the undercliffs fly group.

 A side shot of a cliff furrow bee on top of a yellow gorse flower.
 The bee is black, small, shiny, and has short hairs.